-With reference to the management process of this risk, the Lending Department and the Finance Department are responsible for first-tier controls.
+With reference to the management process of this risk, the Credit Department and the Finance Department are responsible for first-line controls.

-In particular, the Finance Department is responsible for proprietary trading of financial instruments, trading of financial instruments on behalf of customers and the Group's treasury management.3 tivities and the management of the loans issued by the Banking Group.
+In particular, the Finance Department is responsible for proprietary trading of financial instruments, trading of financial instruments on behalf of customers and the Group's treasury management.

+The Credit Department is responsible for loan approval activities and the management of the loans issued by the Banking Group.